austin-leung/The-Butterwood-Bake-Consortium/README.md

 # The Butterwood Bake Consortium
-A simple website for a bakery made without CSS frameworks.
+A simple website for a bakery made from scratch.

 ![alt text](https://github.com/austin-leung/The-Butterwood-Bake-Consortium/blob/master/images/home.png)